 Keep all these factors in mind when searching for the best identity theft protection company that suits you and your ideal needs.

-If you are considering getting identity theft protection for yourself, I suggest you view my identity theft guide and resources before making your final decision on which company to sign up with.
+If you are considering getting identity theft protection for yourself, I suggest you review our advice section to find resources and guides on staying safe online and protection personal information.
 Here, I've provided in-depth insight on identity theft protection as a whole, along with things you can do to protect yourself while you work with a reputable company to your monitor personal information.

 Here are a few examples:

 - Do you know how many people are affected by identity theft and what actionable steps you can take to stop identity thieves from doing lasting damage?
 More than 13.1 million people became victims of identity fraud in 2013.
 While it's ideal to pair up with an identity theft protection company for theft recovery, you can take actions on your own as well to protect yourself like refraining from giving out personal information on the internet, social media or anywhere you think is unsafe.
 You can also change your passwords regularly and monitor your finances more closely.

 - What are the pros and cons of an identity theft company?
 It heavily depends on what you are looking for in a service.
 Some people want certain services like medical theft protection, 24-hour customer service or 3-major credit bureau monitoring (Experian and Transunion, as well as Equifax) and reports.
 If you can find a company who is offering all the services you are interested in for a reasonable monthly price, that would be a benefit.
 I understand that not all identity theft protection companies are equal and some operated with very different systems and technologies.
 This is why I've provided a wide array of reviews - such as a LifeLock review - on some of the most excellent offers so you can compare the best lenders and choose what works best for you.